JMDKC/artangled-hugo/content/posts/2026-03-29-hall-annely-juda.md

 ![Nigel Hall: My Choice (installation view)](/hall-annely-juda-1.jpeg)

-I was conscious of his presence as I looked at these works and took notes.
 He approached me as I went to leave and said: “Thank you for looking at them properly.”

-I was very flattered by this comment, more than he could know.
+I was very flattered by that.
 I hope he was satisfied by my answer, which I can’t remember but I’m sure was awkward.
-I’m always conscious as a visitor that I’m not looking at the works hard enough, not having the right thoughts, not making the right connections.
-I never feel like I’m looking properly.
+I’m not sure I agreed with him.
+I always feel I’m not looking at the works hard enough, not having the right thoughts from the act of looking, not making the right connections from what I interpreted.
+Not looking properly.

 This time around, I was on my lunch hour from the office up the road, and had errands to run.
 I can’t have been there for more than 10 minutes, which surely isn’t proper.
-But he thought I was behaving properly, or at least he told me so.
+But the artist thought I was behaving properly, or at least he told me so.

 What did I see?
 Whorls of polished wood which made me think of [David Nash](https://artangled.com/tags/david-nash/).
 Rusty iron which made me think of [Richard Serra](https://artangled.com/tags/richard-serra/).
 A memory of the [Barbara Hepworth](https://artangled.com/tags/barbara-hepworth/) sculpture, just over the road from the gallery on the side of the John Lewis building on Oxford Street.
 Man-made forms suggesting natural forms.

 I didn’t tell him any of this because I wasn’t confident enough he rated these other artists highly enough not to be flattered himself.

-Am I looking properly?
+Am I looking properly after all?
 I should look more and hope to find an answer.

 _Nigel Hall: My Choice is at Annely Juda Fine Art (London).
 12 March - 25 April 2026_